 Moody Abdul

-Best HIPAA-Compliant Dictation Software for Therapists
+8 Best HIPAA-Compliant Dictation Apps for Therapists (2026)

 Healthcare providers face growing documentation demands that can take time away from patient care.
 In 2024, primary care physicians spent an average of 36 minutes per patient visit on electronic health records, often exceeding the scheduled visit time.